ifoxfoot/ifoxfoot/README.md

 Hi, I’m Iris Foxfoot :fox_face:

-I'm currently an Environmental Data Scientist/Research Scientist at the US Army Engineer Research and Development Center, where I work on the Ecological Modeling Team.
+I'm currently an Environmental Data Scientist/Research Scientist at the U.S. Army Engineer Research and Development Center, where I work on the Ecological Modeling Team.
 I love making maps, using statistics to discover new things, and coding in R and Python.
 I also enjoy spending time in nature, being creative, and snowboarding!

 ## What I've been working on

-- I'm developing the `fqacalc` R package, which will allow users to calculate Floristic Quality Assessment metrics.
+- I developed the `fqacalc` and `fqadata` R packages to calculate Floristic Quality Assessment metrics.
-- I'm learning how to build agent-based models using the `mesa` framework in Python.
+- I'm building agent-based models using the `mesa` framework in Python and the `netlogo` modeling environment.
 - I recently completed my master's degree in Environmental Science at UCSB, where I focused on equity in wildfire planning.

 ## How to reach me